 Battersea Children’s Zoo

-Battersea Children’s Zoo offers family tickets from £31 and is open from 10am every day with alternating closing times depending on the time of year.
+Battersea Children’s Zoo offers family tickets from £31.
+It is open from 10am every day with alternating closing times depending on the time of year.
 During your visit, you and the kids can watch different animals getting fed throughout the day and your tots can monkey around on the adventure playground.

 Sea Life Aquarium London

 For kids who love all things under the sea, the Sea Life Aquarium allows them to see their favourite swimmers up close.
 You can explore the aquarium through the ocean tunnel or shark walk, find Nemo in the coral reef and stroke smaller creatures in the Rockpool.
-Under 3s go free and tickets start at £21, with discounts available for booking in advance.
-Check out The Original Tour attraction packages for great savings.
+This is one of the great places to take 2 year olds in London because under 3s go free!
+Tickets start at £21, with discounts available for booking in advance with The Original Tour.

 Indoor Play for a Rainy Day

-There are plenty of indoor play centres in central London and the surrounding areas which are toddler-friendly and have separate play zones for tiny tots.
+If you are looking for indoor places for toddlers in London, there are plenty of indoor play centres in the city and surrounding areas.
+These are toddler-friendly and have separate play zones for tiny tots.

 Gambado has play centres in Chelsea, Beckenham and Watford with prices for 1-3-year-olds starting at £6.50, depending on the play centre.
 Under 1s go free and there are dedicated soft play areas for under 4s with stimulating sensory activities.
 These include an infinity tunnel, bubble tubes and bouncy ball pits.
 The entry price includes unlimited use of fairground rides.
 Cafes are available on site and opening times vary depending on the time of year.